Kinara

 II

-A person reads every one.
+A person reads every one, not a form-bot.
 You hear back soon, kindly either way.

 III